OmegaLambda1998/Supernovae.jl/doc/src/usage.md

 peak_time::Union{Bool, Float64}=false # If true, set time relatative to the time of maximum flux.
 Alternatively, provide a value for time to be set relative to. peak_time_unit::String="d" # The unit of the peak_time, only used if peak_time is a value.
 ```
 In addition to these options, you must specify `[[ data.observations ]]`, which contain details on the data files you with to associate with this supernova.
-The main assumption is that columns are different parameters and rows are different datapoints. `observations` keys include:
+The main assumption is that columns are different parameters and rows are different datapoints.
+Since `[[ data.observations ]]` is a list object, you can include as many files as you want, and they will all get collated into the one supernova object. `observations` keys include:
 ```toml
 [[ data.observations ]]
 name::String # Human readable name of the observations.
 Typically this is the survey responsible for the observations